juliagoda/hasdoc/src/subprojects/hasdoc-gen/README.md

 3) If an "out of memory" error nevertheless occurs during the building process, you can create a swap file with a larger capacity than you currently have and try again.

-4) If you accidentally deleted the directories ".hasdoc" and ".hasdoc-gen" in the home path or you see an error regarding "mkMessage" (about not finding translation files, try to run the script:
+4) If you accidentally deleted the directories ".hasdoc" and ".hasdoc-gen" in the home path or you see an error regarding "mkMessage" (about not finding translation files), try to run the script:

 `scripts/./copymsg.sh`